 How do brain injuries occur?

 It is important to realize that some cases of brain trauma may go unrecognized.
-The signs may get attributed to another ailment or may take several days to appear after the accident occured.
+The signs may get attributed to another ailment or may take several days to appear after the accident occurred.

 What are the signs of brain trauma?